On this page

 type One of the supported commands String

 value Result of the send OTP operation.
-It specifies whether the OTP was sent successfully by the external web service/provider. value
+Indicates if the external web service or provider sent the OTP. value

 Supported commands